pygimli.utils¶

 >>> # import pygimli as pg >>> # import matplotlib.pyplot as plt >>> # from matplotlib.cm import bwr >>> # INV = pg.Inversion(data, f) >>> # par = INV.run() >>> # var, MCM = modCovar(INV) >>> # i = plt.imshow(MCM, interpolation='nearest', >>> # cmap=bwr, vmin=-1, vmax=1) >>> # plt.colorbar(i)

-(vMin, vMax, nDec=10)[source]¶ Create nice logarithmic space from the next decade lower to vMin to decade larger then vMax.
+Nice logarithmic space from decade < vMin to decade > vMax.

 Examples